nmi-leipzig/jacc/README.md

 ### Max Delta Values

-Some clock frequencies may be considered more important than others by the user.<br/>
+Users may consider some frequencies more important than others.<br/>
 A user can specify the amount of deviation he allows for a specific requested value.<br/>
 This deviation amount is specified as a percentage (in decimal notation).<br/>
 The default value is 0.5 (50%) and is used if the user specifies no other value.<br/>
 <br/>
 #### Example Usage

-Consider the following configuration with is targeted:<br/>
+Consider the following configuration is targeted:<br/>
 <br/>
 input frequency: 400 MHz<br/>
-clock 0 frequency: 113 MHz  with an allowed deviation of 2%<br/>
+clock 0 frequency: 113 MHz  (with an allowed deviation of 2%)<br/>
-clock 1 frequency: 457 MHz  with an allowed deviation of 5%<br/>
+clock 1 frequency: 457 MHz  (with an allowed deviation of 5%)<br/>
-clock 2 frequency: 15 MHz  with an allowed deviation of 80%<br/>
+clock 2 frequency: 15 MHz  (with an allowed deviation of 80%)<br/>
 <br/>
-The following example would lead to a desired configuration:
+The following example would lead to a desirable configuration:
 ```
     python jacc.py -fin1 100 -fout0 113 -fout1 457 -fout2 800 -fdelta0 0.02 -fdelta1 0.05 -fdelta2 0.8
 ```
 Not specifying user dependant deltas would lead to a different result with more error on clock 0 and 1.<br/>

 ###### Note:
-JACC will always choose the "best" configuration of a list of considered configuration.<br/>
+JACC will always choose the "best" configuration out of a list of considered configurations.<br/>
-This means that specifying 100% allowed deviation for all clocks leads in most cases to the same result as specifying 90% allowed deviations for all clocks.<br/>
+This means that specifying 100% allowed deviation on all clocks leads in most cases to the same result as specifying 90% allowed deviation on all clocks.<br/>
 The fitness of a configuration is chosen according to a scoring system.<br/>
 There are two scoring methods based on relative or absolute deviations.<br/>
 The absolute error deviations are used by default.<br/>
-Use the -re argument to consider relative errors instead of absolute errors:
+Use the **-re** argument to consider relative errors instead of absolute errors:
 ```
     python jacc.py -fin1 100 -fout0 113 -fout1 457 -re
 ```